gavinmcfarland/plugma-deprecated/README.md

 ## State Management

 The framework provides a `plugin` reference which gives you the state of the plugin at any given time.
-This is useful for keeping consistancy like, UI state and when the plugin closes.
+This is useful for keeping consistancy like, UI state and when the plugin should close.
 ```js
 // plugin properties